mnove/mcp-server-starter/README.md

 Categories help organize components logically, making it easier for AI assistants to find and suggest relevant components based.
 Also, some models and IDE have a limit on the number of tools they can handle, so categorizing helps to keep the number of tools manageable.

+You can customize your categories however you want, depending on your cases.
+If you do not have many tools, then you could also consider not using categories at all.

 ## 📖 Registry Format

 Your component registry should follow this structure: